 The service tech will then go into your choices, which will entail swapping out the part and resolving the trouble, but may also involve upgrading parts of the A/C, the A/C system itself, or your entire heating and cooling system.
 In certain cases, it may make more sense to purchase an entire new HVAC system, specifically if the AC is past its prime, or likely to break down again and end up costing you more for A/C system repairs in the end.
 The service tech will discuss how much time, effort, and cost it will take to fix the trouble.

 The service tech may now explain what could have prevented the issue or part failure and how to avoid a future problem from happening.
 This usually includes yearly maintenance, which not only helps stop an A/C system breakdown, but in most experiences also keeps your air conditioner’s warranty valid.
 Most expert AC repair businesses will offer an annual service plan so you don’t have to think about making future HVAC tune-up appointments for your systems.

 At the end, they will discuss the process for repairing the failed part or fixing the trouble.
 If you elect that air conditioning repair is better for you than buying an upgraded A/C system, the service tech will order any parts needed and schedule your next appointment to fix your air conditioner.
 Or, if the part needed is already handy on their van, they will begin the AC repair work with your permission.

 Keep in mind that throughout Calgary you’re in good hands with A1 Chesney Service Experts.
-Our service techs are NATE-certified and have received extensive background checks so you can feel confident with the people we send into your home.
+Our service techs are ACE-certified and have received extensive background checks so you can feel confident with the people we send into your home.
 If you ever think of any questions about your AC or what to expect with your AC repair, give us a call 24/7 at 587-315-5271 and we’ll be happy to discuss the process.